Silvenga/Rocket.Chat.Net/README.md

 // Basic logger
 ILogger logger = new ConsoleLogger();

-// Create the rocket driver - will connect the the server using websockets _driver = new RocketChatDriver(rocketServerUrl, useSsl, logger);
+// Create the rocket driver - will connect to the server using websockets _driver = new RocketChatDriver(rocketServerUrl, useSsl, logger);

 // Request connection to Rocket.Chat